cessda/cessda.guidelines.public/technical-infrastructure/continuous-integration-and-deployment/deployment-with-helm.md

 ## An Overview

 CESSDA uses Kubernetes to deploy and orchestrate containers running on Google Cloud.
-Previously we used scripts to manage deployments, now we use [Helm charts](https://helm.sh/docs/topics/charts/).
+Previously we used manually written scripts to manage deployments, now we use [Helm charts](https://helm.sh/docs/topics/charts/).

 ### Drawbacks with deployment scripts

-The scripts substituted variables into template Kubernetes manifests, then applied them with *kubectl apply*.
+The scripts substituted variables into template Kubernetes manifests, then applied them with `kubectl apply`.
 While an easy approach to implement, issues arose when applications had multiple components as it required large amounts of copy and pasting and deployment couldn’t be validated locally.
 This resulted in large time investments debugging these templates.